ralsina/xrandroll/README.md

 ## To try:

-If you have PySide2: `python -m xrandroll` in the folder where you cloned it.
+If you have PySide2: `python -m xrandroll` in the folder where you cloned it (of course deps are a problem, this is experimental code, if you can't figure it out it's probably better for you 😊).

 ## TODO: